-Interview offers are then made to applicants who we feel have qualifications and attributes best suited to being successful in our program.
+Interview offers are then made to applicants who are deemed to have qualifications and attributes best suited to being successful in the program.

 Applicants may apply to the Otolaryngology/Clinical Track or Otolaryngology/Research Track in ERAS.
-This is helpful to us in prioritizing and best evaluating the application.
+This is helpful to the program in prioritizing and best evaluating the application.

 The deadline for application is Nov.
 1. Interview dates are typically in December and January.
-If offered an interview, you will be contacted with date options.
+Applicants who are offered an interview will be contacted with date options.